andyholmes/gnome-shell-extension-valent/CONTRIBUTING.md

 ## Contributing Code

-Valent follows most of the conventions of a typical GNOME project including coding style, documentation and introspection, with an emphasis on automated testing.
+This projects follows most of the conventions of a typical GNOME project including coding style, documentation and introspection, with an emphasis on automated testing.

 ### Coding Style